 Hypertension, including hypertensive crisis has been observed with cabozantinib.
 Blood pressure should be well-controlled prior to initiating cabozantinib.
 After cabozantinib initiation, blood pressure should be monitored early and regularly and treated as needed with appropriate antihypertensive therapy.
 In the case of persistent hypertension despite use of anti-hypertensives, the cabozantinib treatment should be interrupted until blood pressure is controlled, after which cabozantinib can be resumed at a reduced dose.
 Cabozantinib should be discontinued if hypertension is severe and persistent despite anti-hypertensive therapy and dose reduction of cabozantinib.
 In case of hypertensive crisis, cabozantinib should be discontinued.

+Cardiac Failure

+Cabozantinib has been associated with an increased risk of cardiac failure.
+This risk may be exacerbated by common adverse drug reactions of cabozantinib (e.g. hypertension, hypothyroidism and arterial thrombotic events), which can lead to cardiac failure.
+Patients should be monitored for signs and symptoms of cardiac failure throughout treatment.
+These adverse events should be managed promptly, dose interruptions and/or adjustments should be considered if necessary (see section 4.2) and TKI therapy should be discontinued in patients who develop severe cardiac failure.

 Osteonecrosis